1. Jainism was founded by__________.

 Explanation: He created a fourfold order – monks, nuns, laymen, laywomen.

-25. The Jain Sangha was divided into:
+25. The Jain Sangha was divided into__________.

 A) Two parts